Bollinger Bands Example

 candle_closes[1..20] / 20

 The Standard Deviation is a little more tricky to understand.
 Mathsisfun.com has a great example of the Standard deviation formula.
-We’ll be using Excel, which has a Standard Deviation (
+We will be using Excel, which has a Standard Deviation (

 STDEV) function built in.